 Students who discontinue class attendance based on extenuating circumstances or some situation out of their control may file a tuition refund appeal.
 By filing a tuition refund appeal, students are requesting consideration for a refund of tuition and fees for a total withdrawal from the University or for individual courses dropped after the free drop/add period.
 Tuition refunds for graded courses cannot be considered because a grade indicates that the student has completed the course.
 In order to change a graded course to “W”, contact the Records Office and file an academic appeal form.
 If the Academic Appeal committee grants your request, you may then request a tuition refund by completing a tuition refund appeal form.
-Refund appeals must be submitted within 90 days of the end of the term for which a refund is requested but not later than September 25 of the next academic year.
+Refund appeals must be submitted within 90 days of the end of the term for which a refund is requested.

 Individual Course Appeals: Appealing an individual course may not result in a refund if student is still in the banded tuition rate (12-19 credits) unless the course has differential tuition/personal property/service charges.
 The differential tuition/personal property/service charge portion would be refunded if the appeal is approved.
 Approved appeals relating to individually dropped courses may have an impact on financial aid eligibility.
 Students who are concerned with the effect of an approved refund on their aid eligibility should contact the Financial Aid and Scholarship Office prior to submitting the appeal.